Web HostingDecember 16, 2025 199 views

 2. The recipient applies this policy to unauthenticated emails

-3. You receive reports on impersonation attempts
+3. You receive reports on spoofing attempts

-Example of DMARC record:
+Example of a DMARC record:

 v=DMARC1; p=quarantine; rua=mailto:[email protected]; pct=100